I know it’s called “liquid gold,” but did you know you could actually sell breast milk for cash?

 The cool thing about this website is that breast milk is categorized based on age, mom’s diet, freshness, for premature babies, and so on.
 There’s even a category that says “willing to sell to men.”

-Ads on Only the Breast are as descriptive as can be.
+Ads on Only the Breast are as descriptive as it can get.
 On one post, the mom says she’s selling dairy-free breast milk without peanuts or wheat consumed.

 Human Milk Banks

-Human milk banks pasteurize donated milk, which means the benefits of breast milk may be lost in the process.
+Human milk banks pasteurize donated milk, which means some of the benefits of breast milk, such as antibodies, may be lost in the process.

 In addition, milk is pooled from several mom donors, so they may not be very specific with the age range of babies the milk is suitable for.